Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.

 Assuming you have a few years of account history (with any bank), I’d recommend waiting until your credit score is close to 720 to apply for the Sapphire Preferred.

-This is by no means a strict requirement.
+But this is by no means a strict minimum requirement.

 Income needed for the Sapphire Preferred